roderickwoodman/boardgameinator/README.md

 1. **Add.** Click the "Add" button to add a board game by its title.
 2. **Learn.** Click the info button on a game card to get a brief description about a game.
 3. **Upvote Attributes.** Click the "Vote Attributes" button to upvote an attribute across all games.
-4. **Upvote Games.** Once you think that you might like a game, click its thumbnail or the "Vote Titles" button to upvote the game itself.
+4. **Upvote Games.** Click its thumbnail or the "Vote Titles" button to upvote the game itself.

+Vote counts will appear overlayed on top of the game box art thumbnail, and the game list will be sorted and filtered according to the settings within the user preferences panel.

 ### Why is it so awesome?

 The likability of any board game is so subjective and multifactorial, in the same way that a novel is.
-And the primary online resource for the board game industry, [BoardGameGeek](https://boardgamegeek.com) (BGG), is a firehose of information that is organized like an encyclopedia.
-It forces you to focus on one game at a time.
+But the primary online resource for the board game industry, [BoardGameGeek](https://boardgamegeek.com) (BGG), forces you to focus on one game at a time because it is organized like an encyclopedia.

-**Boardgameinator**, though, is a user-driven comparison tool that displays select information in a visually side-by-side fashion, and allows users to either promote or eliminate games.
-It feels like driving a light e-commerce shopping experience as you converge on what is most in agreement with your selections.
+**Boardgameinator**, however, is a user-driven comparison tool that displays information side-by-side, allowing users to either promote or eliminate games.
+It feels like driving a light e-commerce shopping experience as you converge on what is most in agreement with your preferences.

 ### What is it doing under the hood?

 Game data is pulled from [the BoardGameGeek API](https://boardgamegeek.com/wiki/page/BGG_XML_API2).
-All data is stored locally in the user's browser data area (aka: "local storage").
+All data is stored locally within the user's browser (aka: "local storage").
 There are no user sessions or sensitive data for this application.

 ### DISCLAIMER